lxsmnsyc/scoped-model/packages/swr-graph-state/README.md

 - `revalidateOnVisibility`: `boolean`.
 Revalidates the cache when the page is visible.Defaults to `false`.
 - `revalidateOnNetwork`: `boolean`.
 Revalidates the cache when the network connectivity goes back online.
 Defaults to `false`.
 - `ssr`: Allow fetching on server-side.
 Defaults to `false`.
-- `initialData`: Hydrates the cache on node creation.
+- `initialData`: Optional.
+Hydrates the cache on node creation, resulting on `success` state on initial render.
+If not provided, SWR graph nodes begins with `pending` state.

 Upon creation, the function returns not a node, but an interface that provides a way to mutate and revalidate the cache: